 - Unreserved, which only contain one Price Band and allow customers to simply choose the Ticket Type that’s right for them

-- Multi-area Unreserved, which contain two or more unreserved areas (each containing only one Price Band) and allow customers to choose the Ticket Type that’s right for them
+- Multi-area unreserved, which contain two or more unreserved areas (each containing only one Price Band) and allow customers to choose the Ticket Type that’s right for them

 In order to ensure people are sitting at least two metres apart, it might be the case that you only want to sell a reduced number of seats in your auditorium.
-If you decide to go down this route, you can easily create a new Layout Overlay to mask seats on reserved seating plans and take specific seats entirely off sale.
+If you decide to go down this route, you can easily create a new Layout Overlay to mask seats on reserved seating plans into 'bubbles' and take specific seats entirely off sale.

 You can add a Layout Overlay to any reserved seating plan by editing it in the Admin Interface > Seating.
 Click the seating plan in question and head to the Layouts tab.
 In the bottom left corner, click the New button to create a new Layout Overlay: